squashgray/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+      ANSWER: Router and middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+      ANSWER: middelware functions are able to manipulate/assess data that's coming in/going out from an endpoint.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+      ANSWER: everything is a resource

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+      ANSWER: an HTTP status code of 200

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+      ANSWER: separating using folders

 ## Minimum Viable Product